Maring Higa AMFT

 Cassandra Syndrome - also called Cassandra Affective Deprivation Disorder (CADD) - describes the experience of the neurotypical partner in a neurodiverse relationship.
 The name comes from the Greek myth of Cassandra, who could see the truth clearly but was never believed.

-In a neurodiverse relationship, the neurotypical partner often experiences a profound disconnection between what they know to be true about their emotional experience — the loneliness, the unmet needs, the invisible labor — and how that experience is reflected back to them.
-When the neurodivergent partner struggles with emotional attunement or empathy deficits, the neurotypical partner's reality can go consistently unwitnessed, even by the people closest to them.
+In a neurodiverse relationship, the neurotypical partner often experiences a gap between what they know to be true - the loneliness, the unmet needs, the invisible labor - and how that experience is reflected back to them.
+When a neurodivergent partner struggles with emotional attunement, the neurotypical partner's reality can go consistently unwitnessed, even by the people closest to them.

-Over time, this can lead to deep self-doubt, grief, depression, anxiety, and a loss of identity — not because anything is wrong with you, but because you have been living in a dynamic that was never fully named or understood.
+Over time, this can lead to deep self-doubt, grief, anxiety, and a loss of identity.
+Not because anything is wrong with you.
+Because you've been living inside a dynamic that was never fully named.

-Cassandra Syndrome is not a clinical diagnosis — it is a framework for naming an experience that many neurotypical partners find profoundly validating to finally encounter.
-It does not blame the neurodivergent partner.
-It simply makes space for the neurotypical partner's reality to be seen and taken seriously.
+Cassandra Syndrome is not a clinical diagnosis - it's a framework for naming an experience that many neurotypical partners find profoundly validating to finally encounter.
+It doesn't blame the neurodivergent partner.
+It just makes room for the neurotypical partner's reality to be seen and taken seriously.

 The Invisible Weight